kxtools/kx-vision/README.md

 ## Overview

 KX-Vision is an open-source ESP (Extra Sensory Perception) overlay for Guild Wars 2.
-It uses the officially supported MumbleLink API for positional data and is designed as a learning platform for real-time overlay rendering with ImGui and DirectX 11, 3D-to-2D projection, and clean C++ architecture for game tools.
+It uses the officially supported MumbleLink API for positional data and features an advanced, multi-level gear checker to inspect player builds.
+The project is designed as a learning platform for real-time overlay rendering with ImGui and DirectX 11, 3D-to-2D projection, and clean C++ architecture for game tools.

 ## Features

 *   **MumbleLink Integration:** Utilizes GW2's MumbleLink API for player and game state data.
 *   **Robust ESP System:** Renders characters (players, NPCs) and objects (resource nodes, waypoints) with comprehensive memory safety.
+*   **Advanced Gear Checker:** Inspect player equipment with three modes (Off, Compact, Detailed).
+The compact view provides a color-coded summary of stat sets and rarity, offering at-a-glance build identification.
 *   **Architectural Stability:** A two-stage, thread-safe rendering pipeline that separates unsafe memory access from the drawing loop, virtually eliminating rendering-related crashes.
 *   **Debug Logging:** Configurable debug output system for troubleshooting and development.
 *   **Configurable Visuals:** ESP includes options for boxes, distance, position dots, and health bars.